okteto/okteto/README.md

 Okteto is written in Go under the [Apache 2.0 license](LICENSE) - contributions are welcomed whether that means providing feedback, testing existing and new feature or hacking on the source.

-## How do I become a contributor?
+### How do I become a contributor?

 Please see the guide on [contributing](contributing.md).

-## Roadmap
+### Roadmap

 We use GitHub [issues](https://github.com/okteto/okteto/issues) to track our roadmap.
 A [milestone](https://github.com/okteto/okteto/milestones) is created every month to track the work scheduled for that time period.
 Feedback and help are always appreciated!

 ## Stay in Touch
 Got questions?
 Have feedback?
-Join [the conversation in Slack](https://kubernetes.slack.com/messages/CM1QMQGS0/)!
+Join the conversation in our [#okteto](https://kubernetes.slack.com/messages/CM1QMQGS0/) Slack chaannel!
 If you don't already have a Kubernetes slack account, [sign up here](http://slack.k8s.io/).

 Follow [@OktetoHQ](https://twitter.com/oktetohq) on Twitter for important announcements.